ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ### Basic Networking
-Linux is often used for it's networking tools.
+Linux is often used for its networking tools.
 I will briefly go over two of the most important tools for networking on linux: ping and ip.

 #### ping
 ping is used to test connection to a specific IP address.
 Running commands such as the following is common practice when you are unsure whether or not you are connected to the internet.